Contact dermatitis of the vulva

 Steroid ointments

 Put a thin layer to sites of discomfort.
 This will slowly lessen redness, swelling, itching, and burning.
 Use only as prescribed by your provider.
-Overuse may result in thinning of the skin.
+Overuse may cause thinning of the skin.
 This will make your problem worse.

 Baking soda soaks